s-michelmann/semi_automatic_aligner/README.md

 - Left-click onto the audio-trace and hit the green play button to play.
 - Right-click onto the audio-trace to select a segment (a blue patch will mark the segment)
 - Click the blue play button to play the segment (note that the segment stops automatically with inaccuracies in the range of the refresh rate)
-- When playing the axes will update automatically.
+- When playing, the axes will update automatically.
 To skip through the audio use the left and right button.
-The double left lets you skip fast.
+The double right lets you skip fast.
 - The listbox on the right contains all the words from the transcript.
 Select the words by clicking and holding, or click, press shift then click somewhere else
 - Click align to align the selection to the audio segment
 - To update the listbox with the words, edit the transcript in the textbox below the audio.
 Click update to update the listbox